KDE/documentation-docs-kdenlive-org/exporting/render.rst

 *	"All Categories": This leads to four files:

    * `projectname-begin.mp4` (from 00:00:00 to "guide1")
-   * `projectname-guide1.mp4` (from "guide1" to "guide2")
+   * `projectname-Marker1.mp4` (from "guide1" to "guide2")
-   * `projectname-guide2.mp4` (from "guide2" to "guide3")
+   * `projectname-Marker2.mp4` (from "guide2" to "guide3")
-   * `projectname-guide3.mp4` (from "guide3" to the end)
+   * `projectname-Marker3.mp4` (from "guide3" to the end)

 *	"Category 0 (purple)": This leads to three files:

    * `projectname-begin.mp4` (from 00:00:00 to "guide1")
-   * `projectname-guide1.mp4` (from "guide1" to "guide2")
+   * `projectname-Marker1.mp4` (from "guide1" to "guide2")
-   * `projectname-guide2.mp4` (from "guide2" to the end)
+   * `projectname-Marker2.mp4` (from "guide2" to the end)

 *	"Category 1 (blue)": This leads to two files:

    * `projectname-begin.mp4` (from 00:00:00 to "guide3")
-   * `projectname-guide3.mp4` (from "guide3" to the end)
+   * `projectname-Marker3.mp4` (from "guide3" to the end)

 .. note::
-   * If guides are behind the last timeline clip, they are ignored.
+   * If timeline marker are behind the last timeline clip, they are ignored.
-   * If a guide sits right at the beginning of the timeline, the name of that guide is used instead of "begin".
+   * If a timeline maker sits right at the beginning of the timeline, the name of that timeline maker is used instead of "begin".
-   * If two guides have the same name, an underscore and a number will be added to the file name.
+   * If two timeline marker have the same name, an underscore and a number will be added to the file name.

 .. note:: As of this writing, the appimage of version 23.04.1 is having issues with the scripts generated with this function.
 Only one of the scripts is executed successfully but the other scripts remain in status 'Waiting...'.
 Unfortunately, a manual start of the scripts is not possible either.